 Back in those heady 1970s, everything was about convenience.
 Just look at Reddi-Whip.
 Why spend the time to whip your own cream when you could just shake a can and deposit it directly into your face?
 The bold individuals behind the now-ubiquitous can of whipped cream had an arguably just-as-brilliant idea a couple of years later — why not do the same thing, but for BACON?
 If they could figure out a way to speed the process of making bacon, they knew that’d have a winner on their hands, so they decided to invent a process that allowed you to make bacon in your toaster.
 All you had to do was pop a packet of the foil-wrapped processed meat into your toaster, wait a few minutes, and enjoy piping hot Reddi-Bacon.
 What could possibly go wrong?
 A lot of things, apparently: An absorbent pad in the packet intended to soak up the grease tended to leak inside the toaster, creating an obvious fire hazard as well as a greasy toaster.
 The product was pulled before being released nationally.

 For one brief, shining moment in 2002 and 2003, not only was it possible to eat fries with blue ketchup, it was possible to eat blue fries with blue ketchup.
 For some strange reason, Ore-Ida got it into their heads that kids really wanted to be able to eat blue French fries, as well as ones that came in flavors like cinnamon and chocolate.
 Even though millions of dollars were sunk into these new products, they completely tanked.
-You just don’t mess with American classics.
+You just don’t mess with perfection.

 It sounded almost too good to be true: An alternative to oil, in which chips and other greasy snacks could be fried but would take on almost no fat and calories!
 When Frito-Lay rolled out a new line of WOW! chips that had been fried in the stuff, called olestra, in 1998, folks went crazy for it, until they realized that it had some, shall we say, unpleasant side effects, including abdominal cramping, diarrhea, and, yes, anal leakage.
 The Food and Drug Administration forced the company to plaster a warning label on all the products that contained the chemical, and sales immediately dropped off to near-zero.
 While the WOW! tag is long-gone, you can still find olestra in several of Frito-Lay’s "Light" products, including Tostitos, Lay’s, Ruffles, and Doritos.